 Some are working together – not because they have to.
 Work has been automated largely, and man does not have to work for food any longer.
 They work for fun.
-It is more about accomplishing a common task than about working to have your needs met.
+It is more about accomplishing a common task than working to meet your needs.

 But all of them dig deeper into God.

-And as they go, they live, teach, make disciples, baptise, they heal and set free.
+And as they go, they live, teach, make disciples, baptize, heal and set free.
 It just happens.
 It is so natural.